Pre-modern conceptions of whiteness: White slavery

 Different labels were used to categorise slaves in Islamic society, with white slaves being referred to as mamlūk ("owned") and blacks slaves referred to as abd ("slave") and white eunuchs referred to as jarādiyya ("locusts") and black eunuchs referred to as ghurābiyya ("ravens").
 According to the Arab writer Al-Jahiz, the majority of white eunuchs in medieval Basra were Slavs.

-By the 10th and 11th centuries, white slaves from Spain, Sicily, and the Balkans could be purchased in the Muslim slave markets of Damascus and Baghdad.
+By the 10th and 11th centuries, during the era of slavery in the Abbasid Caliphate, white slaves from Spain (al-Andalus slave trade), Sicily, and the Balkans (Balkan slave trade) could be purchased in the Muslim slave markets of Damascus and Baghdad.

 The Christian Arab intellectual Ibn Butlan of Baghdad wrote the first slave vade mecum, or handbook, in the 11th century, which recorded and described different ethnic and racial groups, dividing white slaves from black slaves and suggesting different tasks for each group based on their attributes.

-Ibn Butlan suggested that white slaves, such as Turks and Slavs, should be used as soldiers while black slaves should be used as labourers, servants, and eunuchs.
+Ibn Butlan suggested that white slaves, such as Turks and Slavs (saqaliba), should be used as soldiers while black slaves should be used as labourers, servants, and eunuchs.

 Generally in the Arab world, white slaves came to be used to fill administrative and domestic positions while black slaves were used for rough labour.
 According to Bernard Lewis, white slaves could also conceivably become "generals, provincial governors, sovereigns and founders of dynasties", while such positions were rarely bestowed upon black slaves.
 Likewise, emancipated white slaves were offered more opportunities for social advancement in Arab society than emancipated black slaves.
+The same limitation of opportunity applies to the emancipated slave.
+The emancipated white slave was free from any kind of restriction; the emancipated black slave was at most times and places rarely able to rise above the lowest levels.

 In medieval Southern Europe slaves came to be categorised based on colour with Christians using typical labels for Muslim slaves such as sarraceno blanco (white Saracen), sarracenno nigrium (black Saracen), and sarraceno lauram (Saracen of intermediate colour).
-In 13th century Barcelona the majority of Muslim slaves listed were classified as blanche (white).
+In 13th century Barcelona the majority of Muslim slaves in slavery in Spain listed were classified as blanche (white).
 In 13th century Genoa slaves classified as albi (white) made up nearly half of the total recorded slave population.

 Records show Provencal France would also distinguish between noir (black) and blanc (white) slaves.

-In Islamic controlled Iberia (Al-Andalus) Muslims could own other Muslims as slaves, a practice usually banned within Islam, if the enslaved Muslims were either black or loro (of intermediate colour) but not if they were classified as white.
+In Islamic controlled Iberia (Al-Andalus) Muslims could own other Muslims as slaves during the era of slavery in al-Andalus, a practice usually banned within Islam, if the enslaved Muslims were either black or loro (of intermediate colour) but not if they were classified as white.

 Generally, in medieval Iberia and Italy, people were described as white, black, or of intermediate colour.